noahehall/theBookOfNoah/_javascript.md

     - EOT and TTF require compression
     - WOFF and WOFF2.0 should already be compressed
     - use `zopfli` compression > gzip for fonts to get around 5% more compression
+  3. use `@font-face` in css files
+    - use `format()` to specify different formats that are available
+    - use `unicode-range` to specify which characters you need from the font so that the entire font isnt downloaded
+  4. reduce the font variants used in app to reduce font synthesis
+    - if an exact font match isnt available (e.g. `font-weight: 900`), the browser substitutes the closest match
+    - if no match is found (i.e. the `@font-face` declaration doesnt include an *italic* font), then the browser synthesizes its own font variant
+  5. optimize loading and rendering
+    - font requests are delayed until the render tree is constructed which can result in *delayed text rendering* which is part of the *critcal render path*
+    - use the font loading API for lazy loading
+    - use a standard font on the initial page load to unblock rendering and inject a new style that uses a web font
+    - inline font data (instead of using font api) in all other cases
+      1. the brwoser auto downloads with high priority CSS style sheets with matching media queries because constructing the CCSOM requires them
+      2. inlining font data into CSS style sheets forces the browser to download the font with high priority without waiting for the render tree
+  6. cache fonts for long periods
+    - long max-age expiry
+    - conditional ETag header
+    - cache control policy
 #### measuring performance
   1. RAIL: Response > Animation > Idle > Load
     - user-centric performance model that splits an application life cycle into four distinct steps: